jonasoesch/p9/paper.md

 ## How readers interpret transitions {#sec:transition-interpretation}

 In the previously discussed classifications, transitions are often classified according to the question: "What changes?".
 This implies that readers make sense of transitions through comparison.
 This section therefore gives a brief overview of the relevant work on comparison in visualization.
 Based on this, it discusses what makes transitions difficult for readers.
 It then introduces findings from cognitive load theory that help in understanding how these difficulties are linked to the cognitive abilities of readers.
-Based on this it will propose four propositions to simplify transitions, two of which can be implemented through animated transitions.

 ### Comparison to understand transitions {#sec:comparison}